-If you have any questions or concerns regarding this proposal and the draft transition plan, please call 311 (City Services) or visit www.cps.edu/qualityschools.
+If you have any questions or concerns, please visit www.cps.edu/qualityschools.

-Appendix A: Diego Academic Support Plan - Duprey - as of July 12, 2013
+Appendix A: Diego Academic Support Plan - Von Humboldt - as of July 12, 2013

 STRATEGIES TO MEET ACADEMIC SUPPORT NEEDS

 José de Diego offers a Comprehensive Gifted Program for Kindergarten through 8th grade students.
 Students in our gifted programs are in academically accelerated classes and must be capable of performing increasingly above grade level.
 José de Diego will be implementing an International Baccalaureate Middle Years Program (IB - MYP) and will be offering Spanish and French as foreign languages.
 The MYP is designed for students aged 11 to 16.
 It provides a framework of learning, which encourages students to become creative, critical and reflective thinkers.
 The MYP emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and to the real world.
 It fosters the development of skills for communication, intercultural understanding and global engagement, qualities that are essential for life in the 21st century.
 We will align our Comprehensive Gifted Program to the International Baccalaureate philosophy in scope, ambition and relevance.
 We will be integrating art into the curriculum.
 We will be utilizing 2 science labs as extracurriculars for students to enrich their regular daily science curriculum.
 One lab will be dedicated to students in kindergarten through 4th grade and the other lab will be dedicated to students in 5th through 8th grade.